-Dividends on the Series A and Series B preferred stock are payable on a non-cumulative basis only when, as and if declared, quarterly in arrears on the first day of March, June, September and December of each year, commencing on March 1, 2020 for Series A and on December 1, 2020 for Series B. For the year ended December 31, 2022, 2021, and 2020, we paid dividends totaling \$23.8 million, \$23.8 million, and \$24.5 million, respectively, for Series A preferred stock and \$19.9 million, \$19.9 million, and \$9.0 million, respectively, for Series B preferred stock are not subject to dividends, to the extent declared, and in liquidation, to the extent of the liquidation preference.
+Dividends on the Series A and Series B preferred stock are payable on a non-cumulative basis only when, as and if declared, quarterly in arrears on the first day of March, June, September and December of each year, commencing on March 1, 2020 for Series A and on December 1, 2020 for Series B. For the year ended December 31, 2022, 2021, and 2020, we paid dividends totaling \$23.8 million, \$23.8 million, and \$24.5 million, respectively, for Series A preferred stock and \$19.9 million, \$19.9 million, and \$9.0 million, respectively, for Series B preferred stock.
+The Series A and Series B preferred stock rank senior to our common stock with respect to dividends, to the extent declared, and in liquidation, to the extent of the liquidation preference.
 The Series A and Series B preferred stock are not subject to any mandatory redemption, sinking fund, retirement fund, purchase fund or similar provisions.